segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 To help you get started with Linked Audiences, keep the following guidelines in mind.

 - It may be helpful to first identify an entity that is directly associated with your users, such as `Accounts`, `Households`, or `Organizations`.
-- From there you can define relationships between this entity with any of the other entities that may be directly associated with it, such as how `Accounts` can have the following:
+- From there you can define relationships between this entity with any of the other entities that may associated with it, such as how `Accounts` can have the following:
     - `Subscriptions`
     - `Purchases`
     - `Carts`
 - You can create entity relationships up to four levels in depth.
-For example, you can build an entity condition that queries for relationships between `Profiles`, `Accounts`, `Credit Cards`, and finally `Transactions`.
+For example, you can build an entity condition that queries for relationships between `Profiles`, `Accounts`, `Credit Cards`, and `Transactions`.
 - To further refine your audience, identify column values that you might also want to filter your entities by.

 ## Use cases